Nanagos/NanarchyBot/README.md

 # NanarchyBot
-A cracked Minecraft bot that is used on Nanarchy.ml
+A cracked Minecraft bot that is used on Nanarchy.ml to connect the minecraft chat to a discord channel